 From Koh Lanta to Bangkok there are two ways to return.
 You can either fly from Krabi or from Trang (both have airports with flights to the capital).
 If you don't drive your own car and feel like exploring another town before departure, book a flight and a taxi transfer to Trang (around 2.5 hours).
 If you are driving and need to return the car to Krabi then set off way before your flight as there's a 3-hour drive from Koh Lanta to Krabi International airport and there is a slight possibility of delay in the pier to ferry cross from the Ko Lanta Noi islet to the mainland.
 I suggest checking early in the morning with reception if they know of any issues at the bridge or the ferry crossing to Hua Hin.

-How to get cheap Mobile Data in Thailand
+How to get cheap mobile data in Thailand

 The way eSIM works is that you just have to install the app on your phone (Android and Apple supported) --> then buy the desired "eSIM" data package for Thailand by clicking my affiliate link above --> download and activate the eSIM before your travel (so you won't need wifi on arrival) --> on arrival just go to your SIM manager settings and make sure you use data from the eSIM.
 That will sort your data as these eSIM plans usually do not come with a telephone number so no call and text will be available.
-If you need to use call and text you can still use your physical SIM (which will coexist with the eSIM) but roaming charges will apply.
+If you need to use call and text you can still use your home network SIM (which will coexist with the eSIM) but roaming charges will apply.

 What and How to Pack for Thailand